mainnet-cash/mainnet-docs/docs/src/tutorial/shipping-mainnet.md

     myWallet = await Wallet()

+Or use any code

 ## General Notes

-`mainnet-js` acts as high level wrapper for many .
-As such, it can be quite large, but choosing packages utilizing WebAssembly also makes it quite fast.
+`mainnet-js` acts as high level wrapper for many bitcoin related toolsets.
+As such, the complete package with all functionality in one file would be quite large.

-The core crypto library (libauth) uses about one megabyte (1MB) unpacked, it includes a database, networking, bip39 mnemonic phrases, etc.
+The core crypto library (libauth) uses about one megabyte (1MB) unpacked.
+Mainet-js also usually includes an indexeddb database wrapper, networking for utilities, tools for bip39 mnemonic phrases, etc.

 ## `electron-cash` configuration